mip-master/learning_mip/README.md

 # Introduction

 MIP stands for *Mixed-integer Programming*.
-It's an important filed of mathematical optimization and a fantastic technology for modeling and solving decision-making problem in a variety of domains such as supply chain, logistics, scheduling, electric power generation, and so many more.
+It's an important field of mathematical optimization and a fantastic technology for modeling and solving decision-making problems in a variety of domains such as supply chain, logistics, scheduling, electric power generation, and so many more.